safenetwork/tutorials.safedev.org/email-app/send-an-email.md

 });
 ```

-### Get a cipher handle
+### Get a cipher options handle

-The app fetches a "cipher options" handle for asymmetric encryption using the encryption key handle of the recipient.
+The app fetches a cipher options handle for asymmetric encryption using the encryption key handle of the recipient.

 #### [Get Cipher-Opts Handle](https://github.com/maidsafe/rfcs/blob/master/text/0042-launcher-api-v0.6/api/cipher_opts.md#get-cipher-opts-handle)